 A Bartholin cyst is commonly painless, however some people may experience some tenderness in the area.

-If your vaginal cyst becomes infected, your symptoms might include:
+If your vaginal cyst develops an infection, your symptoms might include:

 - Soaking in a few inches of warm water — either in a tub or sitz bath — four times a day for a few days may resolve even an infected Bartholin cyst.